Ranking Questions: Meaning, Examples, & Analysis Methods

 3 Types of Survey Ranking Questions

 Ranking survey questions have a distinct difference from rating survey questions.
-This is different from rating each choice on a scale on the basis of “satisfied and unsatisfied” or on a “agree or disagree” scale.
-Ranking scales are commonly used in market research and online surveys.
+This is different from rating each choice on a scale on the basis of a bipolar scale.
+Ranking scales are commonly used in market research surveys (online and offline).
 It provides valuable information about the target audience’s preferences and priorities.
 Paired comparison rankings and rank order scaling are also popular among researchers.
 It measures the level of agreement with certain statements related to the product features or brand functionalities.

 1. Question template for employees

-Two types of ranking questions that can be asked in an employee feedback survey are as follows- paired comparison questions and rating scale questions.
+There are two types of ranking questions that can be used for employee feedback surveys: paired comparison questions and rating scale questions.
 Open-ended questions allow employees to give more detailed feedback.
 This data can be used by employers to make informed decisions regarding employee benefits, policies, and programs.

 2. Question template for customer experience

 For customers, one can use different types of ranking methods- rank order scaling, paired comparison, and constant sum scaling.
 Survey respondents can rank a list of items in order of importance or preference.
-Using this distinct difference between functionality and common scale helps understand the target audience’s outlook towards product features.
-One can also send these survey questions through email or integrate them into online surveys.
+Using this distinct difference between functionality and common scale helps understand the user’s outlook towards product features.
+Send survey questions through dynamic email or integrate them into online surveys.
 CX professionals can use the Merren CX tool to create ranking questions that are compatible across mobile devices and desktop.

 3. Question template for market research